theabdabs/Agile-Notes/Methodologies/Mob Programming/Woody Zuill on Mob Programming.md

 A: If we don't consider equally all of the ideas we're missing the value in the future.
 It might look like we're wasting time but we're not in the long run

 Q: How to avoid navigators thinking that their idea is the good one and start thinking in the team idea
-A: There are a thousand right ways to do anything, so stop thinking yours is the one right away.
+A: **There are a thousand right ways to do anything, so stop thinking yours is the one right away**.
 And the first one you find it's the best one.
-You'll figure it out later if it is the right one but for right now that's what moves you forward.The first one you find use it and then if you feel you need a better one then that's the time to investigate it.
+You'll figure it out later if it is the right one but for right now because **that's what moves you forward**.The first one you find use it and then if you feel you need a better one then that's the time to investigate it.
 Because we will spend a lot of time looking for the perfect right way and will never come upon it.

-We are in min 48:40